pjhg14/my-repository-example/README.md

-This was added for a push test
+This was added for a push test and had further additions for practice on commits